StillKeepTry/Transformer-PyTorch/README.md

 This dataset contains 4.5M sentence pairs.
 Wait ...

 ## WMT14 English-French
 This dataset include 36M sentence pairs.
 We learned a 40K BPE for english and french.
 Beam size = 5.
-And 8 GPUs ared used in this task.
+And 8 GPUs are used in this task.
 For base model setting, the batch size is 4000 for each gpu.

 |Steps|BLEU|
 |:-:|:-:|